sahilvlad-git/FLASHComputationalPhysics/README.md

-# Computational Physics Research Notebook
+# FLASH Physics Research Notebook

 > An open laboratory notebook documenting my journey into computational physics—from learning Linux and high-performance computing to developing and analyzing numerical simulations.